zalilias/aft-blueprints/README.md

 The AFT Blueprints project provides a set of pre-defined architectural patterns which can be easily deployed using AWS Control Tower and the Account Factory for Terraform (AFT).
 These patterns serve as a blueprint for a comprehensive landing zone, enabling users to kickstart their cloud journey with a robust and secure foundation.
 The project currently provides example architectures for the following services within the Control Tower environment: Network and DNS, Centralized Backup, Identity Management, and Security.

+The approach used in this project involves dynamic Terraform providers and a parametrized Landing Zone, aiming to minimize the complexity of the deployment process.
+The idea is to leverage integrations between the various architectural components, enabling cross-account and cross-region automation workflows, without requiring complex configuration inputs from the user.
+The objective is to streamline the deployment process, so that users only need to provision the target accounts with minimal environment-specific variable inputs.

 The core goal of the AFT Blueprints project is to empower AWS customers to accelerate their cloud transformation.
 It does this by providing a proven and highly automated approach.
 By offering these predefined architectural patterns, the project aims to help organizations reduce the time and effort required to establish a cloud-ready environment at the outset of their cloud journey.

 ## Consumption